 On July 15, 1902 one of the worst underground mining accidents occurred when dynamite housed underground exploded.
 Thirty-four miners died either from the explosion or asphyxiation as the fumes from the explosion backed up into Daly West and Ontario mines.

 In 2015, the large steel Daly West Headframe collapsed as the shaft caved.
-The shaft was remediated by Clark Martinez with the help of Utah Abandoned Mine Reclamation Project and it is hoped that soon the head frame will be standing tall near its old location.
+The shaft was remediated by Clark Martinez with the help of the Utah Abandoned Mine Reclamation Project.

 Learn More By Reading These "Way We Were" Articles: